akspa0/WhisperBite/productBrief.md

 *   Speaker diarization results (who spoke when) using `pyannote/speaker-diarization-3.1`.
 *   Speaker-separated audio segments based on the diarization.
 *   Timestamps and labels for detected sound events/annotations using a CLAP model.
-*   **NEW:** High-quality transcriptions for each speaker segment and a reconstructed full transcript using `openai/whisper-large-v3`.

 This tool is designed to be a focused, modular component whose output can be consumed by other audio processing tools or pipelines.